VladimiroAntipin/react-burger/README.md

 * `npm run build` Build
 * `npm run eject` Eject

-## !!To get a new build!!
+#### To get a new build
-Add in package.json file "homepage": "https://vladimiroantipin.github.io/react-burger/", and in BurgerConstructor.tsx delete '/' in EMPTY_BUN thumbnail instead the build won't find the svg
+##### Add in package.json file "homepage": "https://vladimiroantipin.github.io/react-burger/", and in BurgerConstructor.tsx delete '/' in EMPTY_BUN thumbnail